 - Ability to independently write routine reports and correspondence

-- Ability to communicate well with prospective students, parents and counselors in person, on the phone and in writing
+- Ability to communicate well with prospective studentsand parents in person, on the phone and in writing

 - Strong organizational skills and attention to details

-Computer competency in Microsoft Office, especially Access, Word and Excel preferred
+Computer competency in Microsoft Office is required, particularly with Word and Excel.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel.
+While performing the duties of this job, the employee is regularly required to use hands to handle or feel objects, tools or controls.
 While performing the duties of the job, the employee is regularly required to talk and hear.
 The employee is frequently required to sit and reach with hands and arms.
-The employee is frequently required to stand, walk, stoop, or kneel.
-The employee must daily lift or move up to 25 pounds.
+The employee is frequently required to stand, walk or kneel.
+The employee must be able to lift or move up to 25 pounds.

 Apply to be a Student Ambassador

-Student Ambassadors serve as the first point of contact to hundreds of students each year.
-The goal of the Student Ambassadors is to educate prospective students, families, school groups and the general public on the programs, resources and student life at the Moore School.
-Student Ambassadors represent the institution and serve as role models for the student body.
+The goal of the student ambassadors is to educate prospective students, families, school groups and the general public on the programs, resources and student life at the Moore School.
+Student ambassadors represent the institution and serve as role models for the student body.

-- Participate in college fairs and provide information about the Darla Moore School of Business
+- Must be a student in the Darla Moore School of Business

-At the end of each semester, performance is evaluated.
-Ambassadors can look forward to job coaching and feedback that will help prepare them for work outside University of South Carolina.
+Ambassador performance will be evaluated every semester.
+Ambassadors can look forward to professional feedback that will help prepare them for work outside the University of South Carolina.

 Ambassadors are paid $10 per hour and are eligible to work up to 20 hours per week.